tconkling/flump/README.md

 * [Flex SDK 4.6](http://www.adobe.com/devnet/flex/flex-sdk-download.html).

 * [AIR SDK](https://www.adobe.com/devnet/air/air-sdk-download.html).
-Get the version without the new compiler (links near the bottom of that page) and extract it on top of your Flex SDK.
+Get the version without the new compiler (links near the bottom of that page) and [follow the instructions here to overlay it on the Flex SDK](http://helpx.adobe.com/x-productkb/multi/how-overlay-air-sdk-flex-sdk.html)

 * [Ant](http://ant.apache.org/).